-Ready to suss our your accommodations in Scotland?
-Get everything planned out like a pro with this complete guide to the best areas & places to stay in Glasgow…
+Ready to suss out your Glasgow accommodations?
+Plan your trip with this complete guide to the best places to stay in Glasgow.

-Within the centre, you can break it down further into smaller areas that appeal to specific types of travellers.
-That doesn’t mean that where you stop and end your Glasgow accommodations search!
+The historic centre breaks down further into smaller areas appealing to specific types of travellers.
+That doesn’t mean that’s where you should stop and end your Glasgow accommodation search.

-Other areas like the West End are great alternatives with plenty to offer from cool pubs to expansive greenspaces that’ll let you escape the city buzz.
+Other neighbourhoods outside the centre, like the West End, are great alternatives, too.
+They offer plenty, from cool pubs to expansive greenspaces where you can escape the city buzz.

-- Central Glasgow: The most popular area to stay in Glasgow and home to the bulk of the city’s top attractions for travellers.
-You can’t go wrong picking one of the top hotels here!
+- Central Glasgow is the most popular area to stay in Glasgow.
+It’s home to the bulk of the city’s top attractions for travellers.
+You can’t go wrong with picking one of the top hotels here.

-- George Square: The main square of Central Glasgow.
-It’s located close to both the Buchanan Street Bus Station and Queen Street Station, making it the perfect location for tackling some of the best day trips from Glasgow.
-The shopping mecca of Buchanan Street is a mere block away.
+- George Square is the main square of Central Glasgow.
+It’s located close to both the Buchanan Street Bus Station and Queen Street Station.
+It’s the perfect location for tackling some of the best day trips from Glasgow.
+The shopping mecca of Buchanan Street is a block away.

-- Merchant City: Located in the eastern part of the city centre, this area contains some of Glasgow’s oldest buildings.
-It’s one of the best places to stay in Glasgow for travellers looking to explore the city’s charming medieval side.
+- Merchant City is located in the eastern part of the city centre.
+The area contains some of Glasgow’s oldest buildings.
+Merchant City is one of the best places to stay in Glasgow for travellers looking to explore the city’s charming medieval side.

-- West End: A fantastic neighbourhood located west of the city centre, the hip West End offers plenty of greenspace along with vintage second-hand shops, pubs, music venues & bars.
-This is one of the coolest areas in Glasgow and perfect for travellers who prefer digging into the local culture versus hopping between typical tourist sites.
+- West End is a fantastic neighbourhood located west of the city centre.
+The hip West End offers plenty of greenspace along with vintage second-hand shops, pubs, music venues & bars.
+This is one of the coolest areas in Glasgow.
+It’s perfect for travellers who’d rather dig into the local culture than hop between typical tourist sites.

 ✓ Best area to stay for first-time visitors

-When you’re visiting Glasgow for the first-time, there’s no better place to stay than Central Glasgow.
-The city centre area is home to the Scottish capital’s most important attractions and has more than enough goin’ on at all time to keep you interested whether you have one day in Glasgow or a week.
+When you’re visiting Scotland’s biggest city for the first-time, Central Glasgow is the best place to stay.
+The Glasgow city centre area is home to the city’s most important attractions.
+It has more than enough going on at all time to keep you interested—whether you have one day in Glasgow or a week.

 The city centre is also the transport hub of Glasgow.
-From here, you’ll be able to scoot around the Glasgow area and the rest of Scotland with ease.
-Both the two major train stations—Queen Street and Glasgow Central—as well as the Buchanan Street Bus Station will get you anywhere you want to go.
+From here, you’ll be able to scoot around the area and the rest of Scotland with ease.
+The two major train stations—Queen Street and Glasgow Central—and the Buchanan Street Bus Station will get you anywhere you want to go.

-As a bonus, if you’re coming from another cities in the United Kingdom like London, you’ll be surprised with how surprisingly affordable hotels in Central Glasgow are.
-For what would fetch you little more than a budget guesthouse elsewhere, you can get into the mid-range in Scotland’s biggest city.
+As the centre is the best area to stay in Glasgow, the quality & selection of accommodations is superb.
+If you’re coming from other UK cities like London, you’ll be surprised at how affordable Central Glasgow hotels are.
+For what would fetch you a budget guesthouse elsewhere, you’ll get into the mid-range in Scotland’s biggest city.

-- ibis Styles Glasgow Centre West: If you’ve yet to experience Accorhotels’ hip & budget-friendly ibis Styles brand, Glasgow’d be a great place to give it a go.
-Like its brethren throughout the world, this gem in the western edge of the city centre showcases colourful & laid-back modern stylings that push it a step above other budget chain hotels.
+- ibis Styles Glasgow Centre West sits on the western edge of the city centre.
+If you’ve yet to experience Accorhotels’ hip & budget-friendly ibis Styles brand, this would be a great place to do it.
+Like its brethren, this hotel showcases colourful & laid-back modern stylings.
+It pushes it a step above other budget chain hotels.

-- Grasshopper Hotel Glasgow: A sleek 3-star hotel located next to the central train station.
+- Grasshopper Hotel Glasgow is sleek 3-star hotel located next to the central train station.
+It’s a fantastic option for travellers on a tighter budget.
 Rooms are warm & cozy and adorned with custom furniture and lovely oak floors for a homy feel.

-- Hotel Indigo Glasgow: It’s hard to put your finger on what exactly to expect in an Indigo.
-One thing’s for sure, it’ll be colourful.
-The rooms at this lovely boutique hotel are nothing short of stylish, blending classic European elegance with bright modern motifs.
+- Hotel Indigo Glasgow proves that it’s hard to put your finger on what to expect in an Indigo hotel.
+One thing’s for sure, you know it’ll be colourful.
+The rooms at this lovely boutique hotel are nothing short of stylish.
+They blend classic European elegance with bright modern motifs.
 Glasgow Central is a quick walk away.

-- Dakota Glasgow: One of the top luxury properties in Central Glasgow, this 4-star hotel stuns with dark rich decor straddling the line between classic & modern elegance.
-As striking as the rooms are, it’s impossible to ignore the brilliance of the on-site brasserie, The Grill, specializing in contemporary British seafood, classic cocktails & wine.
+- Dakota Glasgow is one of the top luxury properties in the central city.
+This 4-star hotel stuns with dark rich decor straddling the line between classic & modern elegance.
+As striking as the rooms are, it’s impossible to ignore the brilliance of the on-site brasserie.
+The Grill specializes in contemporary British seafood, classic cocktails & wine.

 ✓ Best area to stay for history buffs & day-trippers

-No gathering place in Glasgow is more famous than George Square.
-Dating back to the late-18th century, George Square is the unofficial centre of the city and the most handsome of the six-pack of central Glasgow squares.
+No gathering place in Scotland’s biggest city is more famous than George Square.
+Dating back to the late-18th century, George Square is the unofficial centre of the city.
+It’s the handsomest of the six-pack of central Glasgow squares.

-George Square is close to the city’s three main transport hubs—Glasgow Central, Queen Street Station, and Buchanan Bus Station—so scooting around Scotland becomes an absolute cinch.
-Plus, it’s supremely located to experience everything the city centre has to offer from its graceful architecture to its shopping.
+George Square is close to the city’s three main transport hubs: Glasgow Central, Queen Street Station, and Buchanan Bus Station.
+Scooting around Scotland is cinch from here.

 As you’d expect, there are plenty of hotels near George Square.
-Thanks to the central location, the prices n this area tend to be on the high-end.
-Nonetheless, if you’re dead-set on getting close to George Square, rest assured that there’ll be something nearby in your price range.
+Thanks to the central location, the prices in this area tend to be on the high-end.
+Nonetheless, if you’re dead-set on getting close, rest assured: there’ll be something nearby in your price range.

-- The Z Hotel Glasgow: Knowing that World War Z was filmed in & around George Square, the name of this budget-friendly hotel couldn’t be any more fitting for zombie film buffs.
-Even if you’re not into slightly-cheesy-but-entertaining horror flicks, you’ll love everything about this modern hotel from its clean & comfortable rooms to its nightly wine & cheese tastings.
+- The Z Hotel Glasgow is the area’s finest budget-friendly hotel.
+Knowing that World War Z was filmed in & around George Square, the hotel’s name couldn’t be more fitting for zombie film buffs.
+Not into slightly-cheesy-but-entertaining horror flicks?
+You’ll still love everything about this modern hotel.
+From its clean & comfortable rooms to its nightly wine & cheese tastings, it’s a winner.

-- ibis Styles Glasgow Centre George Square: A stylish modern hotel located just 200 metres from George Square.
-Besides the charming & funkily-decorated rooms, the area around the hotel teems with great restaurants, bars & some of the city’s best shopping to keep you occupied.
+- ibis Styles Glasgow Centre George Square is a stylish modern hotel located 200 metres from the square.
+The hotel charms guests with its funkily-decorated rooms.
+The surrounding area teems with great restaurants, and bars.
+You’ll also find some of the city’s best shopping nearby.

-- Native Glasgow: A superb aparthotel set in a lovely turn-of-the-century Edwardian building with a whole lotta class.
-The self-catering units are bright & colourful and far more modern than the hotel’s heritage façade lets on.
-With George Square just seconds away and Queen Street Station less than two minutes away by foot, Native Glasgow is the perfect fit for families, culture lovers & day-trippers alike.
+- Native Glasgow is classy aparthotel set in a lovely turn-of-the-century Edwardian building.
+The self-catering units are bright & colourful.
+They’re far more modern than the hotel’s heritage façade lets on.
+George Square just seconds away and Queen Street Station less than two minutes away by foot.
+Native Glasgow is the perfect fit for families, culture lovers & day-trippers alike.

-- PREMIER SUITES PLUS Glasgow George Square: A super central option with bright fully-featured self-catering apartment suites.
-Hook yourself up with a splurge-worthy penthouse suite to enjoy a drink on your own private balcony overlooking George Street or Queen Street.
+- PREMIER SUITES PLUS Glasgow George Square is a super central option.
+It offers bright fully-featured self-catering apartment suites.
+Book a splurge-worthy penthouse suite to enjoy a drink on your own private balcony overlooking George Street or Queen Street.

 ✓ Top neighbourhood for shopping & city sightseeing